Getting at least eight hours of sleep is as vital as training and hydration in order to keep the body strong

 The researchers examined 95 endurance athletes (including runners, swimmers, cyclists and triathletes) and took note of their cardiorespiratory health, gastrointestinal and psychological complications in relation to their quality of sleep and daily training routine.

-They found that those who had less than seven hours of sleep each night were prone to incur injuries.
-Those who sleep for less than seven hours end up having weaker muscles and less energy, thus affecting performance.
+They found that those who had less than seven hours of sleep each night were prone to injuries and end up with weaker muscles and less energy, thus affecting performance.
 Lack of sleep also weakens protein synthesis, muscle recovery, immune system function and the body’s inflammatory response, which could lead to injury.

 Subscribe to our newsletter to receive the latest sports news and active lifestyle and fitness features you need